 Separated But Living Together

-If you are married or in a civil partnership and are planning a legal separation from your spouse or civil partner usually one of you may want to move out of the family home.
+If you are married or in a civil partnership and are planning a divorce or dissolution from your partner usually one of you will want to move out of the family home.
 However, this is not always possible.

-My partner and I live together, we’re unmarried and have separated, what happens now?
+I am cohabiting with my partner and have separated, what happens now?

 If you have children together it’s right that you have discussions about the arrangements for them at the earliest stage possible to ensure the decisions are in the best interests of any children.

-If there is any conflict on money, assets, or children’s arrangements, you may need to seek legal advice from a solicitor or visit a mediator.
+If there is any conflict on money, assets, or children’s arrangements, you may need to seek legal advice about your cohabitation rights from a solicitor or visit a mediator.

 My spouse and I have agreed to separate, what are our options?